How well are COVID vaccines working in Americans who got them? CDC reveals new data

 The study, conducted by the Centers for Disease Control and Prevention, found that risk of coronavirus infection dropped by 90% two weeks after receiving a second, final dose and by 80% two weeks following a single dose among nearly 4,000 health care workers, first responders and other essential workers across six states.

-The findings released Monday are in line with late-stage clinical trial results that set out to determine the shots’ safety and efficacy against severe disease and death.
+The findings are in line with late-stage clinical trial results that set out to determine the shots’ safety and efficacy against severe disease and death.
 The results from this study evaluated the vaccines’ effectiveness against all kinds of coronavirus infections.
-The nation’s third coronavirus vaccine from Johnson & Johnson was not included in the study.
-It requires only a single dose.

-Overall, the study suggests vaccines can curb coronavirus spread because infections among people who received a shot were uncommon.

 “This study shows that our national vaccination efforts are working.
 The authorized mRNA COVID-19 vaccines provided early, substantial real-world protection against infection for our nation’s health care personnel, first responders, and other frontline essential workers,” CDC Director Dr. Rochelle Walensky, said in a statement.
 “These findings should offer hope to the millions of Americans receiving COVID-19 vaccines each day and to those who will have the opportunity to roll up their sleeves and get vaccinated in the weeks ahead.
 The authorized vaccines are the key tool that will help bring an end to this devastating pandemic.”